mlevans0/altmetric-implementation-docs/source/populating-efi-with-your-data.rst

      - 10.1234/biolo123
      -

-Organisational hierarchy: building your departments/groups structure
+Organizational hierarchy: building your departments/groups structure
 ====================================================================
 In order to browse your data by department or group, you will need to provide the structure of your departments/groups in a separate spreadsheet.
 Each level in the hierarchy should be listed in a separate column.
 This creates a section in the Explorer *Departments* view.
 A Level 1 group will be a new section, with its Level 2 groups associated as children.
-Column A should always contain the name of your organisation - a *Top Level* department which won't appear in the Explorer.
+Column A should always contain the name of your organization - a *Top Level* department which won't appear in the Explorer.
 See below for examples in |efi| and as CSV spreadsheets.
 Please note: the department names must match the group names in your publications spreadsheet and not include duplicates.

 a) **University/research institution hierarchy example** Here's an example of a university departmental hierarchy in |efi|:

 .. image:: assets/Institution-EFI.png
-  :alt: Example of an institutions departmental hierarchy showing the department of humanities and the deparmtnet of life sciences
+  :alt: Example of an institutions departmental hierarchy showing the department of humanities and the department of life sciences

 Here's how this hierarchy is structured in the CSV spreadsheet: